RedhawkSDR/redhawksdr.github.io/content/manual/appendices/adminservice/configuration/waveform.md

 required: No
 default value: None
 format: Absolute path of a file
-description: Specifies the script used to determine if the waveform started properly.
+description: Specifies an optional script used to determine if the waveform started properly.
+A script exit value of `0` indicates the waveform started successfully.

 parameter: `status_script`
 required: No
 default value: None
 format: Absolute path of a file
-description: Specifies the script to check the status for the waveform.
+description: Specifies an optional script to check the status for the waveform.
+A script exit value of `0` indicates the waveform is alive.

 parameter: `query_script`
 required: No
 default value: None
 format: Absolute path of a file
-description: Specifies the script used to get a detailed status output for the waveform.
+description: Specifies an optional script used to get a detailed status output for the waveform.
 This is useful to return a custom status string for the components in the waveform.

 parameter: `environment`
 required: No
 default value: None
 format: A list of key/value pairs in the form `key="value",key2="value2"`
-description: Specifies whether to override existing environment variables or set new ones to be used when starting the Domain Manager.
+description: Specifies whether to override existing environment variables or set new ones to be used when starting the waveform.
+This value does not get passed to the components running inside the waveform.

 parameter: `user`
 required: No